grimme-lab/qc2-teaching/doc/programming.rst

 cannot use them inline with another instruction.
 This holds true for short and simple operations, here functions should be prefered over subroutines.
-On the other hand, if the code in the subroutine gets more complicated and the number of dummy arguments grows, we should prefer subroutines, because they are more visible in the code, especially due to the explicit ``call`` keyword.
+On the other hand, if the code in the function gets more complicated and the number of dummy arguments grows, we should prefer subroutines, because they are more visible in the code, especially due to the explicit ``call`` keyword.